-The AAA offers a refund schedule on filing fees.
+The AAA offers a refund schedule on filing fees connected with the Standard Fee Schedule.
 For cases with claims up to \$75,000, a minimum filing fee of \$300 will not be refunded.
 For all other cases, a minimum fee of \$500 will not be refunded.
 Subject to the minimum fee requirements, refunds will be calculated as follows:

-- 100% of the filing fee, above the minimum fee, will be refunded if the case is settled or withdrawn within five calendar days of filing. - 50% of the filing fee, in any case with filing fees in excess of \$500, will be refunded if the case is settled or withdrawn between six and 30 calendar days of filing.
-Where the filing fee is \$500, the refund will be \$200. - 25% of the filing fee will be refunded if the case is settled or withdrawn between 31 and 60 calendar days of filing.
+- 100% of the filing fee, above the minimum fee, will be refunded if the case is settled or withdrawn within five calendar days of filing. - 50% of the filing fee will be refunded if the case is settled or withdrawn between six and 30 calendar days of filing. - 25% of the filing fee will be refunded if the case is settled or withdrawn between 31 and 60 calendar days of filing.

-No refund will be made once an arbitrator has been appointed (this includes one arbitrator on a three arbitrator panel).
+No refund will be made once an arbitrator has been appointed (this includes one arbitrator on a three-arbitrator panel).
 No refunds will be granted on awarded cases.

-Note: the date of receipt of the demand for arbitration with the AAA will be used to calculate refunds of filing fees for both claims and counterclaims.
+Note: The date of receipt of the demand for arbitration with the AAA will be used to calculate refunds of filing fees for both claims and counterclaims.